 IBM’s overall revenues in the second quarter were up 12.4 percent, to $26.7 billion, while net income rose by 8.2 percent to $3.66 billion.
 IBM cares about net income inasmuch as this is the cash it blows on dividends, stock repurchases, and acquisitions, But, as has been the case for the past decade and a half, what IBM measures itself for is earnings per share growth, and on that front diluted EPS hit $3 flat in the quarter, up 14.9 percent.
 Having EPS grow faster than revenue growth is what the Big Blue Machine has been designed to do, and that’s what it usually does when it is working properly.
 That EPS growth is what drives the stock and bonuses and other compensation among IBM’s top brass, too.
 It is a stupid metric right up to the point where you are a millionaire or billionaire because of it.

-In a conference call with Wall Street analysts yesterday after the market closed, Mark Loughridge, IBM's chief financial officer, said that the Systems and Technology Group, a little less than half of the merged Systems and Software Group that is under the control of general manager Steve Mills, had double-digit revenue growth across its three major server lines and, based on IBM's own estimates, took at least three points of revenue market share from competitors in the quarter based on the strength of Power Systems and System z sales.
+In a conference call with Wall Street analysts last week, Mark Loughridge, IBM’s chief financial officer, said that the Systems and Technology Group, a little less than half of the merged Systems and Software Group that is under the control of general manager Steve Mills, had double-digit revenue growth across its three major server lines and, based on IBM’s own estimates, took at least three points of revenue market share from competitors in the quarter based on the strength of Power Systems and System z sales.

 With storage revenues up 10 percent, OEM chip sales up 4 percent and retail store solutions up 8 percent, Systems and Technology Group turned in one of the best quarters in recent memory, with overall revenues up 17.5 percent to $4.68 billion and gross margins improving by five points to 40.6 percent.